eowa1/eowa-portfolio/README.md

 # eowa-portfolio
 # Emmanuella Owa

-Chemical Engineer | Process Quality Engineer | Data Analyst & Automation Professional
+Chemical Engineer | Process Improvement & Quality Professional | Data Analyst

 ## About Me

 I am a Process Quality Engineering graduate from Conestoga College Canada with a background in Chemical Engineering and a certificate in IT from British Computer Society.
+Possess strong use and knowledge of python for process automation.

 My interests include: